oceans404/gasless-vc-gated-dapp/frontend/README.md

 Visit https://cloud.walletconnect.com/ and create a new project (free and takes 2m).
 Update REACT_APP_WALLET_CONNECT_ID with the resulting Project ID.

+Update your .env with the REACT_APP_ALCHEMY_API_KEY_MUMBAI variable to your Alchemy API key for Polygon Mumbai.

 Quick check: Make sure you've updated these values in .env, not .env.sample 🤠

 #### 3. Start the frontend